CESAR-CISSA/camed_noCEP/README.md

 # How to execute

 ### Requirements:
-You must have a docker network running and configured in the project's dockerfile (We define the creation of the network in the execution script for redundancy purposes)
+You must have a docker network running and configured in the project's dockerfile (We define the creation of the network in the nmon script for redundancy purposes)

 ## Running